 Programs in Bowen Theory is now streaming videos from conferences.
-Each conference session is a separate video.
-To introduce this option, the introduction and first session from the March 2018 conference is now available for free.
+Each conference session is a separate video and can be purchased or rented separately or as a full conference.
+The March 2018 conference is now available.
 Open the conference link below and watch the trailer.
 Then, use the arrow in the upper right to view options for downloading or streaming the full conference or individual sessions.

-- Functioning Up: Self Regulation in Families Under Stress - This meeting will focus on cutting edge knowledge about self-regulation and the other systems that regulate us.
+- Functioning Up: Self Regulation in Families Under Stress, March 2018 - This meeting will focus on cutting edge knowledge about self-regulation and the other systems that regulate us.

-DVD’s from some of Programs in Bowen Theory’s past conferences are available here for purchase.
+DVD’s from some past conferences are available here for purchase.
 These DVDs are not professionally filmed or edited and are therefore priced very reasonably.
 The quality of the recordings is good enough to view and hear the speakers and their presentations but projected slides are often not clear enough to see.
 Clinical video portions are omitted for confidentiality.
 DVDs are listed in inverse chronological order with the most recently produced DVDs listed first.

 Sales tax, shipping and handling are included in the following prices.